softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 ## Testing

-For the pass off tests to be able to instantiate your classes, you will need to fill in some Factory methods.
+For the pass off tests to be able to instantiate your classes, you will need to fill in some factory methods.
 In the `test` folder, go to passoffTests / TestFactory.
 Inside the TestFactory class are 5 methods you will need to fill in for the tests to work properly.
 These methods are in the `Chess Functions` section of TestFactory.
 Each method has a `FIXME` comment that describes what the method needs to return.
 The other methods in TestFactory will be used in future assignments and can be ignored for now.

-The test cases for this assignment are in `passoffTests → chessTests`. `ValidMoveTests` has a collection of tests for the movement of individual pieces, and ChessGameTests has tests for the overall gameplay.
+The test cases for this assignment are in `passoffTests → chessTests`. `ChessPieceTests` has a collection of tests for the movement of individual pieces, ChessBoardTests has tests for adding/gettings pieces and your resetBoard method, and ChessGameTests has tests for the overall gameplay.
 You will need to pass all these tests to pass off this assignment.

 The Tests in ChessExtraCredit are for the `Castling` and `En Passant` moves.
 Successfully passing these will earn you some extra credit on this assignment, but are not required for pass off.

 To run the tests, you can click the play icon next to an individual test, or you can right click on a package or class and select `Run` or `Run Tests in …`

-NOTE: In order for the tests to pass, you are required to override the .equals() and .hashCode() methods in your Move implementation and your Position implementation.
+NOTE: In order for the tests to pass, you are required to override the .equals() and .hashCode() methods in your ChessMove implementation and your ChessPosition implementation.
 To do this automatically in IntelliJ, select Code > Generate... > Override Methods and then select equals and hashCode.
 The default methods provided by IntelliJ should suffice.

+NOTE: Debugging is often easier if you override the .toString() method in your ChessMove implementation (and possibly ChessPosition implementation).
+This is not required, but you may want to consider it.
+The default methods provided by IntelliJ are better than nothing, but you may wish to write your own .toString() method for easiest debugging.

 ![Run test button](test-run-button.png)
 ![Run test menu](test-run-menu.png)